 - 3 cups vegetable stock

 - In a large soup pot, melt the butter over medium heat then add the onion and garlic and cook until softened, about 5 minutes.

-- Add the frozen peas, stir for a minute, then pour enough stock over them to cover by about 2 inches.
+- Add the frozen green peas, stir for a minute, then pour enough stock over them to cover by about 2 inches.

 - Increase the heat and boil gently for about 15 - 20 minutes, until the peas are very soft and the liquid has reduced somewhat.